ytbryan/house/README.md

 1. tidy things up
 2. ~Add a bot to auto approve pull requests~
 3. Add more automation to this repository.
+4. Add a script to randomly clear things on this repo

 # License